 5. Set a stop-loss order above the lower horizontal support line

-How to Trade Forex Using the Descending Triangle Candlestick Pattern – Strategies and Examples
+How do You Trade the Descending Triangle Candlestick Pattern?

 Simply put, trading the descending triangle pattern means you are looking to join a trend.
 As a continuation chart pattern, it helps you find a price signal where you can enter a position and make profits.